 However, the convergence of storage, networking and applications demands process, and processes are enforced by the utility model, according to Scannell.
 Users have to loosen their grip and implement processes to meet data needs -- a task that users describe as easier said than done.

 "With storage as a resource, our current processes are built around people knowing what they want: requesting storage, developing new applications that use it, then implementing them.
-Somewhere in the middle, it isn't working," said Randy Irving, systems technology for State Farm Insurance Companies
+Somewhere in the middle, it isn't working," said Randy Irving, systems technology for State Farm Insurance Companies of Bloomington, Ill.

 "We have either too much or too little [storage]," Irving said, explaining that users who get huge amounts of storage only use small amounts, and those who get too little need more.

 While several users, like Irving, said they might rethink their current strategy, they are doubtful that processes will be implemented.

 "It's going to have to change the whole mindset that goes beyond it," said Dave Eldridge, systems analyst for State Farm Insurance Companies.
 It would require changes from management down and users budgeting for how much storage they think they need, he said.

 According to Randy Kerns, a partner with the Evaluator Group, Boulder, Colo., the real issue is that storage managers need to have a complete storage strategy, one that is embraced at the CIO level and which encompasses how to do business.
 That said, Kerns agrees that many people probably won't implement storage processes.

 "I think a lot of people are right.
 It's not going to happen in a lot of environments.
 It's very difficult to make organizational changes," Kerns said.

 However, Kerns offered some advice to those seriously considering a move to a storage utility model.
 First, he said, do your homework -- figure out the value of your data.
 Then develop the business case and get input up the chain of management, particularly from the executive level.
 If the CIO supports your solution, it will have a better chance for success.